tsxepo-web/TourOfHeroesBackendApi/README.md

 ```

 ### Business Logic Layer
+* To get Weather Deatails the app uses OpenWeatherMapApi.
+See [OpenWeatherService](https://github.com/tsxepo-web/TourOfHeroesBackendApi/blob/master/HeroesWeatherService/OpenWeatherService.cs) to view the setup.
-Copy the bellow To install packages used in this layer:
+* Copy the below To install packages used in this layer:
 ```
 dotnet add package Microsoft.EntityFrameworkCore dotnet add package Microsoft.Extensions.Http